 Festus Keyamo, in 2017, filed a suit on behalf of Stephanie Otobo, a Canadian-based singer and stripper, who accused Nigerian televangelist and the senior pastor and general overseer of Omega Fire Ministries International, Apostle Suleman Johnson, of failing to keep a marriage promise made to her after allegedly having several sexual relationships with her.

-Festus Keyamo is also a lawyer to popular Nigerian musical Duo, Psquare.
+Festus Keyamo was also a lawyer to popular Nigerian musical Duo, Psquare (now defunct).
 He was in fact, in the middle of the controversial video that went viral some years ago, showing the two brothers insulting each another and exchanging blows.

 He has helped many youths of Delta State unjustly arrested and detained by the authorities free of charge and has been working closely with his Uvwie community for some years on several issues.

 Whilst working with Chief Gani Fawehinmi, he teamed up with him to establish the National Conscience Party which was originally designed to challenge the military rule.
 He was the first Northern Co-ordinator of the Movement.